OR WAIT null SECS

-Big pharma compliance leaders discuss the strategic move to principles-based policies at their companies and the impact of other emerging forces influencing industry compliance practice, including data analytics and security and training approaches adaptable to new workplace dynamics.
+Pharm Exec sits down with a pair of big pharma compliance leaders to discuss the strategic move to principles-based policies and the impact of other emerging forces influencing industry compliance practice.

 Pharm Exec sits down with a pair of big pharma compliance leaders to discuss the strategic move to principles-based policies at their companies and the impact of other emerging forces influencing industry compliance practice, including data analytics and security and training approaches adaptable to a changing workplace dynamic

 At CBI’s recent 16th Annual Pharmaceutical Compliance Congress (PCC), over 300 compliance professionals from all sizes of pharmaceutical companies came to Washington, DC to discuss the latest developments in their function.
 Conference Chairperson Bryant Aaron, vice president, chief compliance officer, US country head, ethics and compliance for Novartis, noted that more than half the companies represented at the meeting were smaller pharma organizations.
 He also noted that the docket of topics at PCC was diverse.